Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Russian scientists discovered the body of the canine near Yakutsk, in eastern Siberia.
-Preserved by permafrost, the specimen’s nose, fur and teeth are remarkably intact.
+Russian scientists discovered the body of a canine near Yakutsk, in eastern Siberia.
+Preserved by permafrost, the specimen’s nose, fur, and teeth are remarkably intact.

 Scientists from the Centre for Palaeogenetics—a joint project between Stockholm University and the Swedish Museum of Natural History—used radiocarbon dating on its rib bone to place its brief time on Earth to 18,000 years ago, during the tail end of the last Ice Age.